Balliol Left Caucus

 1. We host brilliant Free Concerts!
 Balliol Musical Society was established in 1885, with the purpose of providing free high quality music to anyone who wished to hear it.
 During our long and distinguished history we have hosted performances by Yehudi Menuhin, Arthur Rubinstein, and Claudio Arrau.
 It carries out that same aim today by presenting musicians such as Andras Schiff, Ian Bostridge and the Smetana Trio (in last year alone) at concerts every fortnight during term time.

 2. You can book out the Music Practice Room.
 This is opposite staircase 23 in the Balliol Mainsite.
-If you sign up to be a member of our musicsociety, you can book out this practice room (equipped with drums and piano) via the JCR website here: ballioljcr.org/ by making an account, and selecting the slots you would like via the dropdown menu on the right.
+If you sign up to be a member of our musicsociety, you can book out this practice room (equipped with drums and piano) via the scheduling website here.
 MCR members can also book the Manor Music Room using the bookings.balliol.ox.ac.uk website.

 3. We send you updates about musical initiatives going on, such as performance opportunities, new musical ensembles, as well as social events and concert outings.